 here are the mid-century modern essentials: your amazon shopping list

-I broke it down for you and put together a complete shopping list for all of the mid-century modern essentials.
-From major furniture to accessories, this list should set you up for MCM success.
+I broke it down for you and put together a complete shopping list for all of the mid-century modern interior design needs.
+From major furniture to accessories and home decor, this list should set you up for MCM success.

 Some of these are more minimalist in nature, and some are a little more adventurous.
 Feel free to pick and choose what you want.
 So buckle in, and we’re going to go through all of these amazing (and mostly affordable) pieces.
 Simple click on the pictures to shop them online.